 One is that life must go on.

-It is something I persist in learning and adapt over the years.
+It is something I have persisted in learning and adapting over the years.

 The second is to stay productive through telecommuting.

 I spend more time with my family, relatives, and friends.

 Enjoying short small talks is just priceless.